WATCH: FBI visits home of man who posted murderous Kamala message, agents get shamed away * WorldNetDaily * by Joe Kovacs

 Jeremy Kauffman, a Libertarian, recorded his interaction with two gentlemen claiming to be FBI agents, though they refused to show their identification.

-The FBI visited @jeremykauffman today to investigate posts he made on X, which were not criminal in any way.
-Watch how he handles them with ease and they walk away in shame.
-Jeremy encourages others to practice with confidence how to assert your rights. pic.twitter.com/7oV0JcguQl
+The FBI visited @jeremykauffman to investigate posts he made on X, in which he encourages the murder of Kamala Harris. pic.twitter.com/ZvpfU2h2dZ

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!